 The culmination of this latest effort brought both Josh Cook and the team Indpendent Drivers’ and Teams’ titles in its last year before announcing a season long break.

-Now back on the grid once more with a returning driver in Cook who ended up topping the timesheets for the squad in the final test heading into the 2025 season.
-Partnering the #66 will be Stephen Jelley who is also returning to the series after a sabbatical, as the team have done.
+Returning to the grid once more with a returning driver in Cook, who ended up topping the timesheets for the squad in the final test heading into the 2025 season.
+Partnering with the #66 was Stephen Jelley for the opening half of the campaign.
+One Motorsport announced in the mid-season break that it will not take part in events six and seven of the year.

 LKQ Euro Car Parts with WSR